Gary Van Deurse

 - An internship relevant to public policy or planning.

-- A master's thesis.
+- A master's thesis or capstone exam.

 Students admitted to UEP (both the M.A. and M.P.P.) are required to show evidence of basic algebra and graphing skills prior to registering for the department's quantitative courses (UEP 251 and UEP 254) in their first year.
 A score of 146 or above on the quantitative section of the revised GRE test (as of August 2011), or 550 or above on the quantitative section of the former GRE test, is sufficient to satisfy this requirement.
 Those students who scored below 146 (or 550), or did not take the GRE, are required to have completed a college algebra or equivalent course within the five years prior to entry into the UEP program.